 - Sprinkle flour into the margarine until it begins thickening

 - Slowly add evaporated milk and salt.
-Allow to thicken.
+Allow to thicken and cream cheese to melt.

 - Allow to thicken.